 Purchases covered by the reimbursement system count towards the annual maximum

 Any purchases of medicines, clinical nutrients and emollient creams covered by the reimbursement system count towards the annual maximum.
 The initial deductible also counts towards the annual out-of-pocket maximum.
 However, should the price of the medicine exceed the reference price, the exceeding part does not count towards the annual maximum.

 Additional reimbursement directly at the pharmacy

 Kela keeps track of your progress towards reaching the annual maximum based on information received from pharmacies.
-From the beginning of 2020 the pharmacy has up-to-date information about your progress towards meeting the initial deductible.
+A pharmacy has up-to-date information about your progress towards meeting the initial deductible.
 You get an additional reimbursement directly at the pharmacy.
 You must not apply to Kela for an additional reimbursement.

-If you have not had additional reimbursement at pharmacy in 2019, you must apply to Kela for an additional reimbursement.
+If you have not had additional reimbursement at pharmacy in, you must apply to Kela for an additional reimbursement.